platomav/MEAnalyzer/README.md

 2. Use pip to install colorama (PyPi)
 3. Use pip to install PTable (Github, master branch)
 4. Use pip to install PyInstaller (Github, develop branch)
+5. Place huffman11.py at MEA.py's directory (Github)
-5. Open a command prompt and execute:
+6. Open a command prompt and execute:

 > pyinstaller --noupx --onefile MEA.py

 At dist folder you should find the final MEA executable

-**Note:** You need to use the [develop PyInstaller branch](https://github.com/pyinstaller/pyinstaller/tree/develop/) to build with Python 3.6 currently.